What is the procedure for submitting my portfolio?

 How can I get help with my portfolio?

 Visit the Writing Center!
 Meet with your mentor and professors!

 Yes.
 However: remember that you wrote these papers your freshman year and that the portfolio is being assessed for upper-level writing proficiency.
 If you choose to use papers from Human Experience, make sure that they undergo substantial revision to reflect a more sophisticated writing style and thought process.

 You can turn in your portfolio beginning fall of your junior year.

 What happens if I do not pass the portfolio?

-If you do not pass the portfolio you will receive a letter from a member of the Rhetoric faculty with comments for action to improve your portfolio.
+If you do not pass the portfolio you will receive a detailed letter from a professor in the Rhetoric discipline with suggestions for how to improve your portfolio.
 You are required to enroll in a composition course the following semester.
 If you are a senior who does not pass the writing portfolio you will not be able to enroll in comps.

 Do I have to turn in a portfolio?